single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

 ### getImportMaps

 The `getImportMaps` function accepts an object parameter and returns a promise that resolves with an object with two import maps: `browserImportMap` and `nodeImportMap`.
+Note that import maps are polled at the specified interval forever until either `reset()` or `clearAllIntervals()` is called.
+Import Maps are stored in memory in a javascript variable that exists outside of the `getImportMaps` function, so subsequent calls to `getImportMaps` will all use the same cache.

 ```js
 const { getImportMaps } = require('single-spa-web-server-utils');